You are here

 - to the profession and its professional organization(s)

 - a character study

-The association aims to record and publicize the deaths of all its current members and staff, whenever or however these deaths are brought to its attention of MLA Membership Services (see more below on this and on former members and certain nonmembers).
-To ensure that this is done properly and systematically and to see to it that, as far as possible, no one is overlooked, the JMLA editor has appointed an officer to be in charge, with the title of obituaries editor of the JMLA, and this standard policy and procedures statement has been posted on MLANET.
+The association aims to record and publicize the deaths of all its current members and staff, whenever or however these deaths are brought to its attention of MLA Membership Services.
+To ensure that this is done properly and systematically and to see to it that, as far as possible, no one is overlooked, the JMLA editor has appointed an officer to be in charge with the title of obituaries editor of the JMLA, and this standard policy and procedures statement has been posted on MLANET.
 It provides that:

 - every recently deceased MLA member or staff member (past or present) qualifies for a Type 1 obituary, which will appear in the MLA News

 - selected members and staff members (and certain others) qualify for a Type 2 obituary, which will appear in the JMLA